minghsu/usim_modifier/README.md

 > - atr 1.00 > Displayed the value of Answer To Reset (ATR).
 > - cache 1.00 > Cache the PIN1/ADM code to xml file for future verify automatically.
 > - arr 1.00 > Displayed all contents of EF_ARR file.
-> - gid1 1.00 > Display or modify the value of GID1.
+> - gid 1.00 > Display or modify the value of GID1/GID2.
 > - msisdn 1.00 > Display or modify the value of MSISDN.
 > - imsi 1.00 > Display or modify the value of IMSI.
 > - status 1.00 > Displayed the current status of USIM